umar-a1i/Data-Science-Machine-Learning/README.md

 These are two pdf files created in R exploring linear regression, logistic regression, and naive bias.

 You can find the pdf file of linear regression [here](Regression.pdf), and you can find the pdf file for logistic regression and naive bias [here](Classification.pdf)

+## Machine Learning Algortihms from Scratch

+This is a C++ file implementing the use of Naive Bayes on the survivability of each member of the titanic

+You can find the C++ file here [naive_bayes.cpp](naive_bayes.cpp).